Createful/geoff-app/README.md

 # geoff-app
 Ask a wizard your toughest yes/no questions...

-My exploration into Xamarin development, using a Model-View_presenter pattern
+My exploration into Xamarin development, using a Model-View-Presenter pattern